-Alms giving takes place daily as the sun rises, beginning on the main street of Luang Prabang before spreading out to all the side streets.
+This daily ceremony is both peaceful and spiritual and gives you a wonderful opportunity to experience an ancient Lao tradition.
 You should buy your offerings (usually food) in advance and arrive with plenty of time to spare as it’s considered very offensive to disrupt the ceremony once it has commenced.

 Shoulders, chests and legs must be covered in modest clothing as a mark of respect.
-You should also remain at a suitable distance from the monks and do not interrupt the procession under any circumstances.
-Therefore photographs may be taken, but from a distance and never use a camera flash.
+You should also remain at a suitable distance from the monk.
+You can take photos, but do so from a distance and never use a camera flash.